metio/terraform-provider-k8s/docs/data-sources/operator_cluster_x_k8s_io_infrastructure_provider_v1alpha2_manifest.md

 Required:

-- `leader_elect` (Boolean) leaderElect enables a leader election client to gain leadershipbefore executing the main loop.
-Enable this when running replicatedcomponents for high availability.
+- `leader_elect` (Boolean) leaderElect enables a leader election client to gain leadership before executing the main loop.
+Enable this when running replicated components for high availability.
-- `lease_duration` (String) leaseDuration is the duration that non-leader candidates will waitafter observing a leadership renewal until attempting to acquireleadership of a led but unrenewed leader slot.
-This is effectively themaximum duration that a leader can be stopped before it is replacedby another candidate.
-This is only applicable if leader election isenabled.
+- `lease_duration` (String) leaseDuration is the duration that non-leader candidates will wait after observing a leadership renewal until attempting to acquire leadership of a led but unrenewed leader slot.
+This is effectively the maximum duration that a leader can be stopped before it is replaced by another candidate.
+This is only applicable if leader election is enabled.
-- `renew_deadline` (String) renewDeadline is the interval between attempts by the acting master torenew a leadership slot before it stops leading.
-This must be lessthan or equal to the lease duration.
-This is only applicable if leaderelection is enabled.
+- `renew_deadline` (String) renewDeadline is the interval between attempts by the acting master to renew a leadership slot before it stops leading.
+This must be less than or equal to the lease duration.
+This is only applicable if leader election is enabled.
-- `resource_lock` (String) resourceLock indicates the resource object type that will be used to lockduring leader election cycles.
+- `resource_lock` (String) resourceLock indicates the resource object type that will be used to lock during leader election cycles.
-- `resource_name` (String) resourceName indicates the name of resource object that will be used to lockduring leader election cycles.
+- `resource_name` (String) resourceName indicates the name of resource object that will be used to lock during leader election cycles.
-- `resource_namespace` (String) resourceName indicates the namespace of resource object that will be used to lockduring leader election cycles.
+- `resource_namespace` (String) resourceName indicates the namespace of resource object that will be used to lock during leader election cycles.
-- `retry_period` (String) retryPeriod is the duration the clients should wait between attemptingacquisition and renewal of a leadership.
-This is only applicable ifleader election is enabled.
+- `retry_period` (String) retryPeriod is the duration the clients should wait between attempting acquisition and renewal of a leadership.
+This is only applicable if leader election is enabled.

 <a id="nestedatt--spec--additional_deployments--manager--metrics"></a>